root-project/root/README/ReleaseNotes/v610/index.md

   range should be recomputed.
 This has the side effect that some graph parameters (like the axis titles) were also deleted.
 This now fixed.
 It was reported [here](https://sft.its.cern.ch/jira/browse/ROOT-8092).
-- Improve the error bars drawing in TLegend to better match the plot's error drawing.
+- Improve the error bars drawing in TLegend to match the plot's error drawing.
 This improvement was requested [here](https://sft.its.cern.ch/jira/browse/ROOT-5468).
 - Implement text clipping in TASImage as requested [here](https://sft.its.cern.ch/jira/browse/ROOT-4538).
   Also the text size in batch mode for png (gif jpeg) files better matches the